wildanazz/personal-portfolio/README.md

 ## Features

-- Personal portfolio showcasing projects and skills.
+- Personal portfolio showcasing skills, experience, and professional journey.
 - Responsive design for optimal viewing on all devices.
 - Interactive elements to engage visitors.
 - Easy navigation for a seamless user experience.